How to increase your chances of winning competitions

 Join an online comping forum or Facebook group

 Check the motivational winners posts to see where and how people are winning prizes.
-If you’re in the Lucky Learners group check it daily, as this is where myself and members share comps with low entries or lots of prizes (be sure to check the ‘Pick of the Comps’ announcement post for our recommended comps)
+If you’re in the Lucky Learners group check it daily, as this is where myself and members share comps with low entries or lots of prizes (be sure to check the ‘Pick of the Comps’ announcement post for our recommended comps, and see what people are posting on the weekly winners post too!)

 Search Google and Twitter